 Storm drains carry excess water from rain away from our streets - and into our local waterways.
 But what happens if the water we send down our storm drains isn't clean?
-In this activity, kids will explore how the water from storm drains can impact the water quality of local waterways.
+In this activity, kids will explore how the water from storm drains can impact the water quality of local streams, rivers, and bays.